 Training employees costs time, money, and materials.
 Often, third parties are needed to conduct job training.
 Not only will there be missed time and unbillable hours, but there will also be additional costs.
 Another reason businesses often neglect to train employees is because of past training experiences.
 Sometimes the training was done poorly, or the topics just didn’t help.
 That could happen for several reasons.
 Failed training comes at a high cost, and businesses often don’t want to take that risk.

 Training programs and costs have an easily measured up-front cost of time and money.
 Those line items are difficult to handle on a tight budget.
-However, the costs of not training your employees can hurt your bottom line even more.
+However, added costs of poorly trained staff shows the importance of training employees.
 These costs do not come in the form of line items, so they are often ignored or unseen.

 Having a trained workforce means your workers are learning new skills that can improve production, cut time spent in creation of your product (or service), reduce production costs, reduce mistakes, build confidence in your workforce, and create a better working environment.
 An investment in your employees’ skill sets is an investment in your company.
 When everyone gets better, everyone gets better.